TomTkacz/EasyMSE/README.md

 # Developing EasyMSE

-Clone the repository with `$ git clone "https://github.com/TomTkacz/EasyMSE.git"`.
+Clone the repository with `$ git clone "https://github.com/TomTkacz/EasyMSE.git"`

-Navigate to the root folder, open a terminal, and enter `$ pip install -e .[dev]`.
+Navigate to the root folder, open a terminal, and enter `$ pip install -e .[dev]`